MHidayatz/OlympicDataAnalysis/README.md

 # Olympic Data Analysis

 This project aims to explore, analyze and visualize the vast and rich world of Olympic data.
-It utilizes PostgreSQL for data storage, Python for data exploration, and PowerBI for visualization.
+It utilizes PostgreSQL for data storage, Python for data exploration, and PowerBI for visualizations.

 ## Repository Link